How to Measure AI Search Visibility: The CMO's Share of Citation Framework

 |---|---|---|---|

-| AI Share of Voice | Brand mentions ÷ Total responses | How often brand name appears | Whether the mention carries authority signal |
+| AI Share of Voice | Brand mentions ÷ Total responses | How often the brand name appears | Whether the mention carries authority signal |

 | Brand Visibility Score | Brand responses ÷ Total responses | Presence across a query set | Position quality and citation intent |